 IFR training

-Instrument Flight Rules is one of two sets of regulations governing all aspects of civil aviation aircraft operations.
-Having completed this training, you will be able to fly under instrument flight rules without being bound by good weather conditions.
-It is an obligatory prerequisite for those who want to become airline pilots.
+Having completed Instrument Flight Rules (IFR) training, you can fly under instrument flight rules even in bad weather conditions.
+This training is a mandatory prerequisite for those who want to become airline pilots.

 Inquire now